AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXObject/ID.md

 CAEXObject.ID Property
 ======================
-AutomationML 2.1 APIGets and sets a unique identifier of the CAEX object (optional in CAEX).
+Gets and sets a unique identifier of the CAEX object (optional in CAEX).
 AutomationML requires IDs for some Elements.
 These IDs are automatically set when such elements are created.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)